cskarthik22/IAM/Kerberos.md

 ```
 ## Authentication
 ```
 Authentication is the process of confirming an identity.
-There are many ways to use authentication over networks: simple passwords, certificates, one-time password (OTP) tokens, biometric scans.
+There are many ways to use authentication over networks:
+- Password based authentication a.k.a simple passwords
+- certificate based authentication
+- Kerberos authentication
+- one-time password (OTP) tokens,
+- biometric scans.
+- Smart-card based authentication
 ```

 ## Identity Provider